All Products

 Important

 The hadoop-common and hive-jdbc dependencies are required to run the JAR file.
-If the two dependencies are not configured in the environment variables on the host, you must download the dependencies and configure the environment variables on the host.
+If the two dependencies are not configured in the environment variables on the host, you must download and configure the dependencies on the host.
 Alternatively, you can package the two dependencies and the project to the same JAR file.
 If one of the dependencies is missing when you run the JAR file, an error message appears.

-In this example, the JAR file emr-hiveserver2-1.0.jar is generated and uploaded to the master-1-1 node of the EMR cluster.
+In this example, the JAR file emr-hiveserver2-1.0.jar is generated.
+You must upload the file to the master-1-1 node of the EMR cluster.

 4. Check whether the JAR file can run properly.